mmangus1/CybersecurityPortfolio/README.md

   -Determine Network Vulnerabilies
   use nessus to

+  -Use eyes and ears to determine possible opportunistic scenarios

 4.)
 Explotation

   -Gain Access
   use aircrack-ng to gain Wi-Fi access, use social engineering toolkit, use metasploit, maybe a third party RAT (Remote Attached Trojan)

+  -Use USB Drop Key or Bluejacking/Bluesnarfing

 5.)
 Maintaining Access & Persistence Testing